pranav1211/Musictomyears/Readme.md

 -> removed the pause and the whole control variable thing, life is easier without it\
 -> working on an animation for the song that is playing so that the user knows what is playing

+10/1/24

+-> gonna work on the shuffle button once i have the database up and running.\
+-> have to trim down the javascript code its too long and lot of same things. essentially a slight optimization.\
+-> working on the JSON database, had some success as to what needs to be done.\
+-> i want to add the song cover to the thing. also if it could be a little smaller.\
+-> almost done with the final code for the html and js but gonna start updating the word changer to the latest version.